 - Click on the Wi-Fi on the side panel and then click on (-) minus to delete it.

-- Lastly, click Apply. again click on the (+) plus button to add the Wi-Fi Interface.
-In the Interface, option choose Wi-Fi and then select Create.
+- Lastly, click Apply.
+Again, click on the (+) plus button to add the Wi-Fi interface.
+In the interface, choose the option “Wi-Fi“ and then select “Create.”

-Connect new WiFi from the top WiFi menu or From WiFi settings,
+Connect new WiFi from the top WiFi menu or WiFi settings.

-If all the above method doesn’t work then try to connect WiFi from another User login.
-We can create multiple Administrator accounts and user accounts to test WiFi connection.
+If all the above methods don’t work, then try to connect to WiFi from another user login.
+We can create multiple administrator accounts and user accounts to test the WiFi connection.
 Follow the below steps to create a new account.

 Method 2: Wipe Wi-Fi Settings on Your Mac computer

-Deleting the Wi-Fi settings from Mac is equivalent to resetting network settings.
-Doing this will refresh the Wi-Fi settings, and most importantly all the supportive files that might be corrupted and causing this issue will be removed.
+Deleting the Wi-Fi settings from a Mac is equivalent to resetting network settings.
+Doing this will refresh the Wi-Fi settings, and most importantly, all the supportive files that might be corrupted and causing this issue will be removed.
 After restarting the Mac, the same files will automatically generate.

 - Open Finder and click on Go > Go To Folder… from the top Mac menu.